 Bringing a body to Ireland for burial or cremation

-Repatriation of the remains of a deceased person to Ireland can be a complicated and costly process.
-You may therefore wish to consider having the body cremated abroad and having the ashes returned to Ireland.
+Repatriation of the remains of a deceased person to Ireland can be an expensive process.
+If the person had travel insurance or private medical cover that may help cover the costs.
+You may wish to consider having the body cremated abroad and the ashes returned to Ireland.
+Financial assistance with the cost of repatriation of a dead body is not available from the Irish embassy.

 Notification that an Irish citizen has died abroad

-If the death of an Irish citizen is notified to the Irish embassy or consulate abroad, the Garda Sióchána in Ireland are asked to notify any family/next-of kin in Ireland.
+If the Irish embassy or consulate is notified of the death of an Irish citizen abroad, the Garda Sióchána in Ireland are asked to notify any family/next-of kin in Ireland.
 The embassy/consulate can also help communicate with the police or other authorities abroad.

-If you have been notified of the death of an Irish citizen abroad by a tour operator or by someone else, then you should contact the Irish embassy/eonsulate for that country for advice.
+If you have been notified of the death of an Irish citizen abroad by a tour operator or by someone else, then you should contact the Irish embassy/consulate for that country for advice.

 Formal identification of the remains

-Before any arrangements can be made to return a body to Ireland, it will be necessary to have the remains formally identified.
-That is, it is necessary to have the identity of the deceased officially confirmed in line with the laws in that country.
-The rules on who may formally identify a deceased person can vary, but usually identification may be carried out by a travelling companion or business colleague of the deceased.
-Depending on local laws and rules however, it may be necessary for a family member to travel to the place where the deceased is, to confirm the identity.
+Before any arrangements can be made to return a body to Ireland, the remains must be formally identified.
+The rules on who may formally identify a deceased person can vary by country, but usually identification may be carried out by a travelling companion or business colleague of the deceased.
+In some countries it may be necessary for a family member to travel there to confirm the identity.

 Appointing a funeral director